jacobjohn2016/C-Plus-Plus-Programming/README.md

 Given the value of 'n', write a recursive routine in C to print the first 'n' elements of the Fibonacci series.
 Fibonacci series is obtained by the sum of the preceding two terms in the series.
 The first two terms are 0 and 1.

 ## [Recursive reverse](https://github.com/jacobjohn2016/C-Plus-Plus-Programming/blob/master/string_reverse.cpp)
 Given a string, write a recursive routine to reverse it.
-For example, given the string 'and, the reversal of the string is 'dna'.
+For example, given the string 'and', the reversal of the string is 'dna'.